khalido/blog/content/post/setup-crostini-chromebook.md

 vs code can handle markdown nicely, but I found it a bit slow after adding markdown plugins.
 Caret is nicer for markdown, vs code is better for coding:

-[caret](http://caret.io/) is my fav markdown editor. install it by downloading the [latest beta release .deb](https://github.com/careteditor/releases-beta/releases) and:
+[caret](http://caret.io/) is a great markdown editor. install it by downloading the [latest beta release .deb](https://github.com/careteditor/releases-beta/releases) and:

 `sudo apt install ./caret-beta.deb`